cesbit/trender/README.md

 Basics
 ------
-TRender can use both a simple string as input or a filename.
+TRender uses a template as input.
+This template can be a string or filename.
+Some options like `include` and `extend` are only available when using a filename and template path.
+When initializing an instance of TRender it will compile the given template.
+Usually this will happen only once for each template.
+The TRender instance can then be compiled with a dictionary (we call this a namespace and we actually create a 'Namespace' instance from the given dictionary).
+TRender is not optimized to compile extremly fast rendering a compiled template should be very fast.

 When using a filename we also need to specify a path, like: `
 ```python
 TRender('base.template', path='path_to_file')
 ```

-Note that path should be the root path for your templates so assume we have the following path structure:
+Note that `path` should be the root path for your templates.
+Assume we have the following path structure:

 	/templates/
 	/templates/pages/